biomurph/Mouse/README.md

 ![MouseyMouse](images/gifyMouse.gif)

 ### Repository for Open Source Mouse Firmware and Hardware
 This repository holds the Arduino library, KiCAD PCB design files, gerber production files, BOM, and assembly instructions for the open-source computer mouse goodie bag item from the 2018 OSHWA Summit.
 The circuit design, PCB layout, and code were produced by Joel Murphy (aka biomurph | @SafeForRobots) in the Summer of 2018.
 The mouse wheel and wheel holder were designed in collaboration with Eugene Chang, and manufactured by [Tangible Creative](https://www.tangiblecreative.com).
 The production PCB boards were fabricated and stuffed by [Worthington Assembly](https://www.worthingtonassembly.com/).
-Thanks to Kelly Saxton for help in kitting and assembly instructions.
+Thanks to Kelly Saxton for help in kitting and assembly instructions and the killer mouse morph gif!
 The microcontroller on board is a ATmega32u4 with Arduino Leonardo bootloader.
 This open-source mouse is a soldering kit, and comes pre-programmed with the example sketch from the Mousey Arduino library.

 #### Assembly Instructions [Here](https://github.com/biomurph/Mouse/blob/master/AssemblyInstructions.md)
 #### Library Functionality [Here](https://github.com/biomurph/Mouse/blob/master/LibraryFunctionality.md)